Australian Dream (1986 film)

 Australian Dream is a 1986 Australian comedy film directed by Jackie McKimmie and starring Noni Hazlehurst, Graeme Blundell, John Jarratt.
 Funding was provided in part from the Queensland Film Corporation and Australian Film Commission.
 It was shot over four weeks and finished on 20 September 1985.

+Premise

+Dorothy Stubbs is married to Geoff, who is Queensland's Butcher of the Year.
+While Geoff wants to be the next candidate in Parliament, Dorothy dreams of something more.
+She falls in love with male stripper, Todd.